Moycullen Set (Galway)

 We’ll start with the Armagh Lancers, from the north.
 If you’re familiar with the Clare Lancers, you’ll notice some similarities.
 Sets based on the original Lancers set typically feature lines often in the 2nd and 5th figures, and a “Christmas” movement in the 3rd and/or 4th figures.
 This set follows that pattern.

 I’m excited to introduce this dance to our community—it’s a lovely jig set, and we don’t have many jig sets in our local repertoire.
-To see Armagh on the map of Ireland, click on the Ireland tab.

 In Pat Murphy’s book, he shares this about the set: “This lovely old set, similar to the Second (Lancer) Set of Quadrilles, was given to me by Aleta Hancock from Los Angeles, who learned it from Patrick O’Dea during his workshop there in April 1999.”